daos-stack/daos/docs/user/filesystem.md

 ```

 !!! warning
-    The operation mode without dfuse has a lot of limitation and is not recommended for
+    The operation mode without dfuse has a lot of limitations and is not recommended for
     production use.

 ### Print an interception summary